samgutentag/mediaDelta/README.md

 ## Notes
 1.  datetime is converted to UTC for file naming
 2.  artist information cascades in the following order
-    a.  found in exif data
+    - found in exif data
-    b.  passed artist argument
+    - passed artist argument
-    c.  logged in username
+    - logged in username
 3.  video file datetime is at beginning of recording